Avocado955/E-Shop/README.md

     - image url
       All data should be stored in Firestore and fetched by the frontend, there should be NO static product data in the react application0
     - favourited or not (boolean)

+## Planned Updates

+- Favourite button updating the favourited status of the product
+- Cart system

+## Possible Future Features

+- Different images when hovering on the item cards
+- fake payment using Stripe
+- See if the carousel can swipe across to the next item instead of just jump to it